Ronitha8/Excelerate-Inquisit/README.md

 ---

 ## 🚀 Introduction
 Excelerate Inquisit is a mobile app designed to extend the Excelerate learning experience beyond the website.
-It allows learners and administrators to access key features like courses, grades, evaluations, and dashboards directly through a mobile-friendly interface.

-The app mirrors the Excelerate platform but simplifies it for faster navigation and a more engaging user experience.
+It's set up to reflect some parts of the main platform, giving users direct access to their profiles in a more simplified way for faster navigation and a more engaging user experience.

 ---

 ## 🧩 Core Features
 - **Login & Authentication:** Secure login with email and password (mock data for demo).
-- **Dashboard:** Displays enrolled courses, mock grades, and progress.
+- **Dashboard:** Displays learning plan and enrolled courses, time spent learning, and progress.
-- **Evaluation Screen:** Allows users to rate courses (1–5) and leave feedback comments.
+- **Search Button:** Allows users to easily search for courses or available internships.
-- **Admin Dashboard:** Shows feedback summaries and charts (mock data).
+- **Message Screen:** Shows notifications and direct messages.
-- **Profile Page:** Displays user info, settings, and logout option.
+- **Profile Page:** Displays user info, settings and privacy, help and logout option.
+- **Course and Learning Modules:** Displays available courses

 ---